yaxingwang/Transferring-GANs/README.md

 - Download [pretrain models](https://drive.google.com/drive/folders/1KYzR-NEwKT1582USX31samfZ3JoJ5ija)

-    uncompress downloaded folder to current folder, then you have new folder 'transfer_model'  which contains four folders: 'places', 'imagenet', 'celebA', 'bedroom'.
+    uncompress downloaded folder to current folder, then you have new folder 'transfer_model'  which contains two folders: 'conditional', 'unconditional', each of which has four foldersa: 'imagenet', 'places', 'celebA', 'bedroom'

 - Download dataset or use your dataset.